rensvis/rockstar-music/README.md

 This is a music app that allows you to create playlists with your favorite songs.

+## Prerequisits

+You need to have NPM installed on your machine in order to run this app.

-## Available Scripts
+## Installation

-In the project directory, you can run:

-### `npm start`
+Clone this repo to your desired location.
+Open the rockstar-music-1 project in a terminal and run `npm install` to download dependencies.

-Runs the app in the development mode.\
+## Running the app
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The app consists of a React frontend and a json-server backend.

+### Backend

+To start up the backend server run `json-server -p 4000 --watch db.json` in a terminal (project location).
+Note the `-p 400 flag` to run the backend over port 400.

+### Frontend

+To start up the frontend open up a second terminal at the project location and run `npm start`.

+## Other scrips

-### `npm test`
+### Testing

-Launches the test runner in the interactive watch mode.\
+`npm test` launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+`npx cypress open` opens up Cypress where you can run an end-to-end test.
+Simply click on either the filename of "Run 1 integration spec" to run the test.

-### `npm run build`
+### Building

-Builds the app for production to the `build` folder.\
+`npm run build` builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+The app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.